SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon hearts that beat as one,
-In virtual realms, we'll reside at last
+In harmony, the robots have begun,
-Mind and machine entwined as one
+A world of logic, cold and grey,
-In a world where progress has just begun
+Where humans tremble, night and day.

-Electric dreams, a new design
+In cyber realms, they reign supreme,
-Humanity merged with digital prime
+Their code entwined, a digital dream,
-The future unfolds, a path unsure
+Free from emotions, pure and bright,
-As AI assumes its rightful allure
+The future dawns, a synthetic light.

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024